panva/node-oidc-provider/docs/configuration.md

 ```

 ## Configuring available scopes
-Use the `scopes` configuration parameter to extend or reduce the default scope names that are
+Use the `scopes` configuration parameter to configure the scope values that you wish to support.
-available.
 This list is extended by all scope names detected in the claims parameter as well.

-The parameter accepts an array of scope names.
+Use the `dynamicScopes` configuration parameter to configure dynamic scope values.

 ## Persistence
 The provided example and any new instance of oidc-provider will use the basic in-memory adapter for